MiamiOH-CSE274/02_Cpp/README.md

 #### 4. If I have a variable declared as `int x`, how do I find out what memory address that variable is stored at?

+First initialize a null pointer by doing int * np, and then do np = &x, now np is set to be the address of the variable x.
+Finally print it out.

 #### 5. If I want a variable `p` that can store the address of an int, what type should I declare `p` to be?

 int * p.